Right to Know

 - Safety Data Sheets (SDSs)

-You are required by the SUNY Geneso Safety Program to be informed of the following about SDSs:
+You are required by the SUNY Geneseo Safety Program and the Chemical Hygiene Plan to be informed of the following about SDSs:

 *Note: Since other Agencies regulate this information, OSHA will not be enforcing Sections 12 through 15.